I am a generalist software engineer with particular expertise in web development and language standards.

 I am currently serving on the champions group for the pattern matching proposal, where I am designing the feature's syntax and semantics as well as drafting its specification text.
-I am also conducting a stage 3 review of the
+I recently conducted a stage 3 review of the

-Intl.Segmenter proposal by implementing the proposal from scratch.
+Intl.Segmenter proposal by implementing the specification text from scratch.
 I have received consistent and widespread gratitude from other delegates and committee chairs for elevating the quality of plenary notes.